transcriptaze/yam/README.md

 |             | Firefox    |                |        |
 |             | Safari     |                |        |

 ## Installation

 Download and unpack the _yam.zip_ file from the most recent [nightly](https://github.com/transcriptaze/yam/actions/workflows/nightly.yml) build.

-CORS requires it to be hosted by a web server - the repo includes scripts for the _Python_ and _NodeJS_ built-in HTTP servers - but the web app is entirely static so whatever you have will probably work as long as CORS is enabled and has the following headers:
+It needs to be hosted by a web server - the repo includes scripts for the _Python_ and _NodeJS_ built-in HTTP servers - but the web app is entirely static so whatever you have will probably work as long as CORS is enabled and has the following headers:
 ```
   Access-Control-Allow-Origin: *